Blog

 Admin drag

-Quotes, notes, and follow-up all belong in the pricing logic.
+Quoting, reminders, notes, and payment chasing all belong in the pricing logic.

 3